Sustainability at Yellowstone

 In 2015, Xanterra in Yellowstone completed construction of a new employee residence at Old Faithful.
 The new residence, called Paintbrush, allowed 67 cabins, previously serving as employee housing, to be returned to guest use.
 But more importantly, the Paintbrush residence was certified LEED Platinum, the highest level of sustainable building as recognized by the US Green Building Council.

 Each year, Americans discard about 50 billion disposable water bottles – that’s enough to fill 850,000 school buses!
 Xanterra is working to eliminate the sale of single-use, disposable plastic water bottles and has ceased selling these wasteful products as of 2016.
-To stay hydrated, guests can fill reusable bottles for free at the filling stations that are being installed throughout the park.
-In August 2013, the first dedicated water bottle filling station was installed at Mammoth and in less than two years it saved the equivalent of over 110,000 single-use water bottles.
+To stay hydrated, guests can fill reusable bottles for free at the filling stations that were installed throughout the park.
 In 2019, canned water was introduced in the park.

 In addition to hydration stations and sustainably sourced food, a number of sustainable amenities are available throughout the park.
 At key locations throughout Yellowstone, you’ll find services such as green retail outlets, recycling drop-offs, and bicycle rentals.
 Our green facilities and certified properties are identified on the Yellowstone Eco Map.